-Healthwatch Walsall is delivered by Engaging Communities (ECS) – an independent, community interest company, specialising in social research and community engagement, who believe in putting the public at the heart of what we do.
+Healthwatch Walsall is delivered by Engaging Communities Solutions (ECS) – an independent, community interest company, specialising in social research and community engagement, who believe in putting the public at the heart of what we do.
 As an organisation committed to innovation and collaboration, we pride ourselves on our responsive and ﬂexible approach.
 We oﬀer excellent value, quality solutions, tailored to your requirements.

 - Delivering local Healthwatch